pagkly/Zed/Investopedia4/What Is the Net Exports Formula.md

 ### Key Takeaways

 -   A nation's net exports are the value of its total exports minus the value of its total imports.
--   A positive net export number indicates a trade surplus, while a negative number means a trade deficit.
+-   A positive net export number indicates a trade [[Surplus|surplus]], while a negative number means a [[Trade Deficit|trade deficit]].
 -   A weak currency exchange rate makes a nation's exports more competitive in price.

 However, the United States has both the world's largest deficit and its largest [[gross domestic product]](https://www.investopedia.com/articles/investing/121213/gdp-and-its-importance.asp) (GDP).
-That suggests that running a trade deficit is not inevitably detrimental.
+That suggests that running a [[Trade Deficit|trade deficit]] is not inevitably detrimental.
 The free market keeps trade imbalances in check with the aid of exchange rate adjustments.

-If a nation's currency is weak, its exports are more competitive in international markets, which encourages positive net exports.
-If a country has a strong currency, its exports are more expensive and consumers will pass them up for cheaper local products, which can lead to negative net exports.
+If a nation's currency is weak, its exports are more competitive in [[International Markets|international markets]], which encourages positive net exports.
+If a country has a strong currency, its exports are more expensive and consumers [[Will|will]] pass them up for cheaper local products, which can lead to negative net exports.

 Exports consist of all the goods and other services a country sends to the rest of the world, including merchandise, freight, transportation, tourism, communication, and financial services.